 Trips to East Germany and other state-controlled economy countries, which did not suffer such severe shortages, brought substantial effects in private consumption.
-Commercial tourism was generating private import of goods to the country, which later found their way to resale shops.
+Commercial tourism was generating a private import of goods to the country, which later found their way to resale shops.
 The effect was that private foreign trade was thereby legalized and the assortment of available goods in domestic shops became broader (Mazurek 2010).
-Thanks to tourist trade attractive products were appearing on the market and other complementary initiatives were developing in unofficial channels of production and distribution.
-Stola (2015) even writes about an explosion of new forms of entrepreneurship and resourcefulness.
+Thanks to tourist trading attractive products were appearing on the market and other complementary initiatives were developing in unofficial channels of production and distribution.
+Dariusz Stola (2015) even writes about an explosion of new forms of entrepreneurship and resourcefulness.
 Owing to articles brought from East Germany, Polish households boasted of new equipment and devices.
-"There were toasters, cameras-households were upgrading.
-Products from East Germany were just a sample of a better, consumer world of the West; they were made more carefully and became available for purchase on the Polish market, not only seen in advertising catalogues" (Mazurek 2010:123).
+"There were toasters, cameras - households were upgrading.
+Products from East Germany were just a sample of a better, consumer world of the West; they were made more carefully and became available for purchase on the Polish market, not only seen in advertising catalogues" (Mazurek 2010: 123).
 They were also usually cheaper so it was possible to sell them at a profit (Kochanowski 2010).
 As a result, individuals raised their material status, but also gained prestige in social and family networks.
-Therefore, goods brought people together and contributed to the transformation (Abriszewski 2008; Latour 2010).

-Emancipation through Things
+2. Emancipation through things

 In their interviews, the narrators refer to radio and television, which played a significant role in their processes of socialization, and cassette and video tapes.
-The media and data carriers above enable looking at the systemic transformation of the late 1980s and early 1990s not only from a perspective of technological inventions, but also through the development of private entrepreneurship.
-Both of these phenomena were characterized by liberation of individuals from patterns of behavior imposed by socialism.
+The media and data carriers above enabled looking at the systemic transformation of the late 1980s and early 1990s not only from a perspective of technological inventions, but also through the development of private entrepreneurship.
+Both of these phenomena were characterized by the liberation of individuals from patterns of behavior imposed by socialism.
 Szymon and Piotr speak about the impact of radio and television on their lives:

-N: there were two channels on TV, we had black and white TV set, old and damaged Ametyst.7 The picture in Channel 1 was quite all right, but the picture of Channel 2 was hardly working and it was necessary to wave an aerial to see anything, there were days when nothing was working in Channel 2.
+N: there were two channels on TV, we had a black and white TV set, old and damaged Ametyst.7 The picture on Channel 1 was quite alright, but the picture of Channel 2 was hardly working and it was necessary to wave an aerial to see anything, there were days when nothing was working on Channel 2.
 But, there were days when the picture was a little better, but poor picture was usual.
 As a rule, the picture was poor. (.)
 So, for example, some program starts at some time in the afternoon, there were programs/ err there were fewer news bulletins so they were more accessible.